bt7893/frontend-nanodegree-mobile-portfolio/README.md

 1. Inline CSS styling:
     > pizza.html - embedded the style.css file
 2. Optimized images:
-    > pizza.png - reduced size, removed metadata and saved as PNG 8 bit
+    > pizza.png - reduced size and removed metadata
+                - modified CSS .mover where "width: 100px" is added to eliminate the process of resizing during the iterative function
-    > pizzeria.jpg - reduced size, removed metadata and saved at 100px x 73px
+    > pizzeria.jpg - reduced size and removed metadata
-3. main.js file:
+3. main.js file
-    > document.querySelectorAll(".randomPizzaContainer") variable - moved this variable so that it sits outside the loop function to reduce iterations to fetch the data.
-    > document.getElementById("randomPizzas")
-    > document.querySelector("#pizzaSize").innerHTML
-    > var windowwidth = document.querySelector("#randomPizzas").offsetWidth;
-    > reduced number of sliding pizzas generated from 200 to 30.
-You only need 30 to fill the page.
+    > Please see detailed notes below
 4. Minify js
     > main.js --> http://jscompress.com/
 5. Minify css
     > bootstrap-grid.css --> http://cssminifier.com/

-6. As a result of minify js, comments were stripped, thus I am including the original code below:
+#### Changing Pizza Sizes
+> modified the for loop to be more efficient
+> reduced number of sliding pizzas generated from 200 to 30.
+You only need 30 to populate the page.
+> removed the width and height style to eliminate the process of resizing.
+Pizza.png were resized in Photoshop as 100px x 77px.
+Metadata is removed to reduce filesize.

-##### Original
+##### Original:
       // Iterates through pizza elements on the page and changes their widths function changePizzaSizes(size) {
         for (var i = 0; i < document.querySelectorAll(".randomPizzaContainer").length; i++) {